 Foam Rolling FAQ’s

-Is there a difference between the Green and Pink BackBaller?
+What is the difference between the Green and Pink BackBaller?

 The Pink is smooth and the Green has ridges, both offer the same benefits just the ridged one digs in a little bit deeper.
 When starting out take it easy and don’t over do it until the tightness and tenderness eases.